 - Stealing a car with a passenger inside, then getting into an accident that takes their life

-A prosecutor can try for a felony murder change in these situations.
-However, it depends on whether they can convince the jury that the defendant is guilty.
-Many times, prosecutors have more evidence for second-degree murder than for felony murder.
+A prosecutor can try for a felony murder change in these situations, but most of the time, prosecutors have more evidence for second-degree murder than for felony murder.

 While first-degree murder involves planning and intent, second-degree murder is defined as a spontaneous act of homicide.
 Most second-degree charges still require evidence of the defendant’s intent to end the other person’s life.
 Examples of situations involving second-degree murder include: